 In 2014, the Chesapeake Bay Program adopted a goal to reduce pollution loads and achieve the water quality necessary to protect human health and support the region’s underwater resources.

 The amount of phosphorus delivered to the Chesapeake Bay can change dramatically from year to year and is influenced by changes in land use, land management and river flow.
 This complicates our efforts to determine trends in nitrogen loads over time.

 During the 2015 water year (October 2014 to September 2015), approximately 9.8 million pounds of phosphorus reached the Bay.
 Sixty-seven percent of the total phosphorus load—or 6.6 million pounds—entered the Bay from non-tidal rivers in the watershed.
 Of the 3.2 million pounds of phosphorus that entered the Bay downstream of these non-tidal rivers, 1.9 million can be attributed to nonpoint pollution sources and 1.3 million to wastewater treatment facilities.

 The total phosphorus load during the 2015 water year is below the long-term average of 20 million pounds per year and 7.9 million pounds less than the 2014 load.
 River flow averaged 41 billion gallons per day during this time, which is below the long-term average of 51 billion gallons per day.

-Scientists use a combination of the following to estimate the loads to the Bay:
+Scientists use the following information to estimate phosphorus loads to the Chesapeake Bay: